Package Torello.HTML

 View Tags List:

-parameter, and result in a return value of TRUE.
-This list is the complete list of HTML-5 Element Names that are maintained, by default, in this class' internalLookup Table
+The HTML Elements which are listed (in the link below), indicate exactly what may be passed to this method's'tok'parameter, and result in a return value of TRUE.
+This list is the complete list of HTML-5 Element Names that are maintained, by default, in this class' internalLookup TableofHTML-5Tags.

 Elements Added for HTML-5